 - Will the acquisition impact my current institutional scholarships or other institutional grants and financial aid if the application is approved?
 No. You would keep your current scholarship and financial aid provided you keep to the terms of your agreement.
 Students should complete the FAFSA for the 2020–21 academic year if they have not done so already, and current Robert Morris students should add Roosevelt’s six-digit federal school code (001749) to their application.

 - Would my degree be granted by Robert Morris or Roosevelt?
-Beginning Fall 2020, degrees would be granted by Roosevelt University.
+Pending approval and once the integration is finalized, all Robert Morris students would be considered Roosevelt students; therefore, any degrees granted would from Roosevelt University.

 - Would the new Roosevelt offer the same programs, degrees, certificates as Robert Morris?
 As part of the initial transition, all Robert Morris current programs and degrees will be seen through for Robert Morris current students.
 As with any programs at any university, decisions are made year-to-year on the viability and health of programs regarding if they should be offered moving forward.
 It is important to know, as always, if programs close, students would receive an individual teach-out plan so that they may complete their degree and certificate plans.